fun-zoological-computing/LearningGitGitHub/quiz.md

 ## In Genetic Algorithms $Eta$ is:
 *a momentum which can be used to plough through smaller gradients.
 *b the average step size caused by the combined effects mutation and cross over.

+## Git history is what type of graph:
+* Un-directed cyclic. (correct) Git history is not time sensative or state sensitive.
+Git History means the same thing traversing it forwards or backwards.
+Feedback loops are possible in Git history.
+* Un-directed acyclic (convergence and divergence between collabotor forks and branches, but without feedback).
+In otherwords if there is feedback in githistory you could revisit past states, by following commits back outside a path of convergence, and loop backaround into the same commit/state.
+* Directed, Cyclic graph (recurrent connnections between collaborators).
+* Directed, Acyclic graph (convergence and divergence between collabotor forks and branches, but without feedback).